refenv/cijoe/docs/source/index.rst

-Once you have ensured that the system prerequisites (:ref:`sec-prerequisites`) are met, proceed to the :ref:`sec-usage` section to run an example script and workflow.
+Once you have ensured that the system prerequisites (:ref:`sec-prerequisites`) are met, proceed to the :ref:`sec-usage` section to run an example script and task.
 For documentation on how to create your own scripts, see :ref:`sec-resources`.
 Finally, refer to :ref:`sec-packages` for descriptions of existing script collections and related packages.